Alison Stone, High School Art Teacher

 Mrs. Alison Stone is an artist, who has served as an art educator at Pinecrest Academy since 2002.

 She graduated Summa Cum Laude from N.C.
 State College of Design with a B.A. in Design.
 Mrs. Stone then received her Visual Arts teaching certification from Meredith College in Raleigh, NC.
 She studied two years of Theology at Aquinas College, in Nashville, TN.
 Mrs. Stone earned her MFA in Printmaking at SCAD-Atlanta.

 Mrs. Stone developed an International K-8 Art curriculum, as well as the Pinecrest Academy High School Visual Arts curriculum and AP Studio Art programs.
-She is currently working with RC Education and an international team of artist-teachers to develop a K-12 Art Curriculum that will incorporate the four dimensions of formation: intellectual, spiritual, human, and apostolic.
+She has also worked with RC Education and an international team of artist-teachers to develop a K-12 Art Curriculum that incorporates the four dimensions of formation: intellectual, spiritual, human, and apostolic.
 In 2008, she was awarded the Archbishop of Atlanta’s Honoree: Teacher of the Year Award.

 Reflecting on her experience at Pinecrest, Mrs. Stone says, “It is my passion to accompany students as they realize their God-given artistic talents and nurture them along their journey of artistic discovery and personal expression.
 Most of all, I desire to see each student, with God’s grace, make their lives a living masterpiece of artistic love through acts of virtue.”

 Mrs. Stone encourages her students to exhibit their work through various local, national, and international venues.
 She encourages them to put their artistic talents at the service of others by participating in various service opportunities like “Empty Bowls,” “Print Big,” and various mural projects.
 Her students have won national and international awards and have exhibited in many venues in Atlanta, Savannah, New Your City, and Hong Kong.